Skip to content

 └─────────────────────────────────┘

-Using the jose library, the server loads PEM-formatted keys to construct and sign OIDC tokens:
+Using the jose library, the server loads PEM-formatted keys to sign OIDC tokens:

 // From src/lib/jwt.ts